 Best high-resolution digital audio player: Which DAP reigns supreme?

-We review hi-res audio players from Astell&Kern, Pioneer, Onkyo, and Questyle; one shines above all the others.
+We review hi-res audio players from Astell&Kern, Pioneer, Onkyo, and Questyle.
+Find out which shine above the others.

 While TVs have become better and better over the past 15 years, audio has taken several steps backwards.
 Many of us have sacrificed fidelity in pursuit of convenience and portability, adopting inferior audio codecs such as MP3 and making them our new benchmarks.
 Lossy formats such as that strip music of its dynamics, detail, and vitality.
 But it doesn’t have to be that way.
 Pick up a high-resolution digital audio player (DAP) and you can have your cake and eat it, too.